Andrew-Brandt/bookbot/README.md

 # bookbot

-BookBot analyzes a book at a given directory path and returns a report on the book's word count and unique character counts.
+BookBot analyzes a document at a given directory path and returns a report on the book's word count and unique character counts.